Jon Morgan

 A woman signing a paper for setting up a Mississippi LLC

+To form an LLC in Mississippi, you must go through various steps.
 Here's everything you need to know about starting an LLC in Mississippi.

-First, you need to name your business.
+Next, you need to name your business.
 There are a few ways to go about this, including filing the name with an official state agency or business association [1].

 You can check whether your chosen name is available by checking business name databases.